Kernix13/csharp-oop-interface-inheritance/README.md

 }
 ```

-I have preliminary blocks at the end of the file for my interfaces `IPurchaseOrder` and `ISupplyVendor` (bad name).
+I have preliminary code blocks at the end of the file for my interfaces `IPurchaseOrder` and `ISupplyVendor` (bad name).

 <span aria-hidden="true"><br></span>